PoisotLab/ms_networkary_classifiers/README.md

-After the simulations were completed, we removed all runs (*i.e.* pairs of $\xi$ and $\nu$) for which at least one of the following conditions was met: the accuracy was 0, the true positive or true negative rates were 0, the connectance was larger than 0.2.
-This removes both the obviously failed model runs, and the networks that are more densely connected compared to the connectance of empirical food webs (and are therefore less difficult to predict, being less imbalanced).
+After the simulations were completed, we removed all runs (*i.e.* pairs of $\xi$ and $\nu$) for which at least one of the following conditions was met: the accuracy was 0, the true positive or true negative rates were 0, the connectance was larger than 0.25.
+This removes both the obviously failed model runs, and the networks that are more densely connected compared to the connectance of empirical food webs (and are therefore less difficult to predict, being less imbalanced; preliminary analyses of data with a connectance larger than 3 revealed that all machines reached consistently high performance).

 ## Effect of training set bias on performance

-In @fig:biasmccinf, we present the response of MCC and informedness to (i) four levels of network connectance and (ii) a gradient of training set bias, for the four component models as well as the ensemble.
+In @fig:biasmccinf, we present the response of MCC and informedness to (i) five levels of network connectance and (ii) a gradient of training set bias, for the four component models as well as the ensemble.
 All models reached a higher performance on more connected networks, and using more biased training sets